 For more information on the KL2 Program's research component, review the research requirements.

-The NIH requires you to cite the CTSA grant if you receive funding through CCaTS or used any CCaTS services to support your research.
-Read more about properly citing the Mayo Clinic CTSA grant in your publication.
+The NIH requires that you cite the Clinical and Translational Science Award (CTSA) if you receive funding through CCaTS or used any CCaTS services to support your research.
+Read more about properly Citing CCaTS in Publications.

 Publications supported by CCaTS must be submitted to PubMed Central and be assigned a PubMed Central ID (PMCID).
 For instructions, visit the Mayo Clinic Public Access Policy intranet site (must be logged in to the Mayo network) or view this 12-minute step-by-step video.